 As we go through these techniques, we will often refer to something called a “parameter” in the decision problem.
 In this case, a parameter refers to a variable whose value affects the outcome of one or more alternatives – so a parameter is different from an alternative.
 In the oil field problem, the major parameter would be whether the field is a dry hole or whether it is a producer (so the parameter itself would be the probability of a producer versus a dry hole).
 The price of oil or the quantity of oil (if any) might be other important parameters for a problem such as this one.

 We’ll illustrate this using the oil-field problem, performing a sensitivity analysis on the EMV of the drilling option as we vary the dry-hole probability.
+In this case the outcome is the EMV and the parameter that we are varying is the probability of a dry hole.
 This analysis is pretty straightforward since we can write an expression for the EMV of drilling.
 We will need to use the fact that P(producer) = 1 – P(dry hole).
 (What rules of probability tell us that this is true?)

 We can rearrange terms in the equation to get:

 This equation tells us a couple of things.
 First, the EMV of drilling is going to decline as the probability of a dry hole increases.
 This makes sense, since we lose money if we drill ourselves and the field is not a producer.
 Second, the relationship between EMV and the dry hole probability is linear, so the EMV falls at a constant rate as the dry hole probability increases.
 We can also use the equation to find the dry hole probability where the EMV is equal to zero.
 We do this by setting EMV(drill) equal to zero and manipulating the equation as follows: